Contemporary Fine Art including Printmaking, Paintings on Paper as well as Signed & Documented Limited Edition Fine Art Prints

 Every day I absorb what’s happening in the news, in society and in our culture.
 Those events influence me when I enter my studio to work.
 Usually, I start by looking at scraps of what I’ve collected and let them lead me, informing what I do.
 That’s when something magic happens, and that’s what motivates me to keep on the journey of creating art, which may be the most human of activities.

-I’m a citizen of both the United States and of Italy and have lived, worked and travelled extensively in Europe and Latin America.
+I’m a citizen of both the United States and of Italy and have lived, worked and travelled extensively in Europe, Latin America and Asia.
 I’ve been influenced by the events, traditions and vibrant colors emanating from these worlds.
 I’m a printmaker, photographer and a painter and have been making art since childhood.
-My Southern Italian ancestors worked as church muralists and stained glass window artists who still find expression in my work.
+My Southern Italian ancestors worked as church muralists and stained glass window artists, painters and designers who still find expression in my work.

 Ancient church art as well as contemporary social and cultural issues frequently find their way into what I create, and I also find joy in making something that for me is simply beautiful or just plain fun.

 vary in the creation of my art.
-Besides painting, drawing and photography, I also incorporate a variety of printmaking in my finished works, including collagraphs, drypoint, etchings, lithographs, monotypes, linocuts and screenprints, among others, often layering techniques asmixed media.
+Besides painting, drawing and photography, I also incorporate a variety of printmaking in my finished works, including collagraphs, drypoint, etchings, lithographs, monotypes, linocuts and screenprints, among others, often layering techniques asmixed media or in encaustic.
 I prepare my own screens, plates anddigital images, printing my work in my home studio or in other Bay Area locations.